ST. BARTHOLOMEW’S CHURCH,

 7. MEETING QUORUM – A quorum for any parish meeting shall be 30 percent of the voting members of the parish.
-A majority vote of those present is required for the adoption of any parish business except an amendment to the Parish By-Laws, which requires a two-thirds vote for passage.
+A majority vote of those present and voting is required for the adoption of any parish business except an amendment to the Parish By-Laws, which requires a 67 percent vote for passage.
 No proxy or absentee votes may be cast.
 [Sec.
 4704 (d) (2) and (3), p.
 64]

-8. ELECTION DISPUTE OR VOTER ELIGIBILITY DISPUTE – A majority of the Vestry members present shall decide any issue concerning an election dispute, including, but not limited to, the inclusion or omission of any person on the list of qualified voting members maintained by the Parish Secretary, or concerning the qualification of the parishioners proposed to be elected as Vestry members.
+8. election dispute or voter eligibility dispute – A majority of the Vestry members present shall decide any issue concerning an election dispute, including, but not limited to, the inclusion or omission of any person on the list of qualified voting members as compiled by the Secretary of the Vestry, or concerning the qualification of the parishioners proposed to be elected as Vestry members.
 Any such decision is a final determination of the issue.
 [Sec.
 4704 (f), p.
 64]

 ARTICLE II – VESTRY

 1. MEMBERSHIP – The Vestry is composed of the Rector, the Senior Warden, the Junior Warden, and nine other lay Vestry members.
 [Sec.
 4705 (a), p.
 65]

 2. RESPONSIBILITIES – Vestry members shall perform their duties with good faith and diligence and shall adhere to the Vestry Covenant.
 The Vestry’s responsibilities shall include providing for the furniture, books, and vestments needed for the celebration of public worship; seeing that all buildings and personal property belonging to the parish are adequately insured, maintained, and repaired; supervising the investment of funds of the parish; and authorizing and directing such purchases and sales as the Vestry may deem wise, as well as any and all transfers, assignments, contracts, deeds, leases, bonds, notes, checks, and other instruments it deems necessary or proper.
 The Vestry may, however, delegate to the Wardens or the Parish Treasurer the handling of all or any investments, including their purchase, custody, sale, and transfer.
 The Vestry may delegate to the Wardens or the Parish Treasurer authority to execute contracts, deeds, leases, bonds, notes, checks, and other instruments, as may be necessary or proper.

-3. ELIGIBILITY – Elected Vestry members shall be communicants in good standing, 18 years or older, elected by the voting members of the parish at the annual parish meeting, and sworn into office by the Rector of the parish at a reasonable time thereafter.
+3. Eligibility – Elected Vestry members shall be communicants in good standing, 18 years or older, elected by the voting members of the parish at the annual parish meeting, and sworn into office by the Rector of the parish at a reasonable time thereafter.
 The Rector’s family members shall not be eligible to serve on the Vestry.
-Wardens shall be at least 21 years of age.
+[Sec 4706 (a), p.
+19]

 5. NOMINATIONS – Each year, the Vestry shall appoint a Nominating Committee, consisting of five persons, at its regular meeting in the month of October.
 Two members of this committee shall be members of the Vestry whose term will end at the next annual meeting and who will not be eligible for reelection.
 The other three members shall have been communicants of St. Bartholomew’s for at least one year but not be currently members of the Vestry.
 The Nominating Committee shall include at least one man and one woman.
 The committee shall: